-In its renewal in 2010, the RDRCC continues to build on this significant momentum established in the past funding period, by maintaining our research focus on humans with rheumatic diseases, and building upon the successes in organization, structure and management which were achieved.
-We have modified and sculpted the Center to allow mature components to become independent, and to add expertise and function in some of the areas identified as critical for additional growth and success.
+The RDRCC continues to build on its significant momentum established in past funding periods, by maintaining our research focus on humans with rheumatic diseases, and leveraging prior success in organization, structure and management.
+Over time, we continue to modify and sculpt the Center to allow mature components to become independent, and to add expertise and function in areas identified as critical for additional growth and success.

 The primary objective of the RDRCC is to maximize scholarship about the causes, mechanisms, treatment, and prevention of autoimmune rheumatic diseases through: